 - Acne prevention: Your pores open up when you sweat.
 It releases grime that can accumulate in your pores, preventing it from clogging and forming pimples.

 - Illness prevention: Sweat contains antimicrobial peptides that fight bacteria, viruses and fungi.

 - Kidney stone prevention: Sweating prevents salt and calcium from accumulating in the kidneys and urine and forming kidney stones.

 - Detoxification: Sweating flushes the body of alcohol, cholesterol, salt and other toxic elements.

 - Endorphin booster: Exercise increases the endorphin levels in the body, which is why sweating it out at the gym has been proven to make people happier.
 Endorphins also act as natural painkillers.

 When Sweating Becomes a Problem

-There are different types of hyperhidrosis: primary and secondary.
+There are two types of hyperhidrosis: primary and secondary.

 Primary hyperhidrosis occurs when the nerves that send signals to produce sweat are overactive.
 People with hyperhidrosis sweat for no reason in specific concentrated areas, such as their hands, feet or head.

-Secondary hyperhidrosis isn’t common.
-It’s caused by a medical condition or medication side effect.
+Secondary hyperhidrosis isn’t as common.
+It’s directly caused by a medical condition or medication side effect.